Five reasons health sensing tech can help you through the newborn stage

 It helps you know your baby is truly okay

 Video monitors allow you to see your baby, audio allows you to hear them and movement devices lets you track just that.
 Pulse oximetry is the only alternative that gives a real-time look into your baby’s heart rate and oxygen saturation levels, which is a more thorough way to track your baby’s well-being than what other baby monitors are able to offer.
 The sock has been extensively tested to validate the accuracy of the device against other oxygen and pulse monitors, meeting international pulse oximetry standards for accuracy.
 Integrate your Smart Sock with the Owlet Cam so you can have everything you need to know baby is okay.

 It’s been proven to improve sleep and reduce anxiety

-To date, Owlet has tracked more than 400 billion infant heartbeats and have received hundreds of stories from parents who were able to help their infants in a time of need while simultaneously improving their own sleep quality.
+To date, Owlet has tracked more than 400 billion infant heartbeats and has received hundreds of stories from parents who were able to help their infants in a time of need while simultaneously improving their own sleep quality.
 This fact is confirmed by research that found 94% of parents using the Smart Sock report better sleep, and 96% feel less anxious.
 Many parents have already shared how much they love the Smart Sock.

 It proactively communicates the wellbeing of your baby